Gahshomar/gahshomar/README.md

 Persian Calendar
 ================

-A Persian (Jalali/Farsi) calendar which provides a basic app-indicator in Unity Desktop Environment.
+A Persian (Jalali/Farsi) calendar which provides a basic appindicator.

 Screenshot